//blog · opinionOPINION

 Picture this: your Shopify store is growing.
 Sales are up.
 Your AI chatbot is handling customer questions beautifully.
 You're finally sleeping through the night.
 Then you check your support software bill and it's doubled in three months.

-I'm going to break down exactly how this pricing works, why it's broken, and what to look for instead.
 Full disclosure: we built FunctionalAI specifically because we hated this model.
 But let's look at the math objectively.

-How Per-Resolution Pricing Actually Works
+How Per-Outcome Pricing Actually Works

 Sounds reasonable at first, right?
 You only pay when it works.
 But here's where it gets ugly.